luisguve/cherosite/README.md

 ### Application API

-Note: all the endpoints for pagination will return, on success, either contents in html format or an empty string.
+Note: all the endpoints for pagination will return contents in html format.

 ##### Pagination of dashboard content